amazingpython/dockers/git/README.md

 ## Git Docker With Ubuntu
-It is possible that an user can have multiple git configuration and it is little hard to maintain all these different configurations in a single desktop system.
-My intention here is to create a git environment from a Ubuntu docker image.
+It is possible that a user can have multiple git configurations and it is little hard to maintain all these different configurations in a single desktop system.
+My intention here is to create a git environment from an Ubuntu docker image.
 So, this docker image build from Ubuntu has git and vim installed.
 We can configure our own git configure inside this docker, which is totally different than the host system.

 #### Prerequisite
-docker/docker-compose installed and setup on an Ubuntu system.
+docker/docker-compose installed and set up on an Ubuntu system.

 #### This directory contains the following files.
 - **Dockerfile** - Build and creates a docker image name git